wesleyvicthor/marsoldate/README.md

 ~$ go test
 ```

-Golang was used to achieve the task as it express simplicity and selfcontained dependencies; with a strong portability to a vast
-operating systems and platform architectures.

-The algorithm was based and ported from James Tauber and partialy validated agains mars24 from nasa.
+The algorithm has been ported from [James Tauber](http://jtauber.github.io/mars-clock/) and partially validated against mars24 from nasa.